ThisIsNotANamepng/School-Website/ForFutureDevelopers.md

 script.js handles search requests from the php page and hands them off to livesearch.php, and vice versa.
 This means it can affect how the search items are shown on the php page and can sort through requests

 The string 'str' is the searched string

+script.js also handles switching css sheets for accessibility

 ### Accessibility Scripts